 Fires can quickly burn a home and its contents in an instant.
 Even after firefighting efforts have been finished, residual smoke and water damage can ruin your property and personal belongings.

-Unlike other home disasters (such as those brought about by tornadoes, hurricanes, or floods), the majority of household fires are preventable—with a little thought and preparation.
-In our next section, we discuss some fire prevention tips to help you avoid the devastation this type of catastrophe can cause.
+Unlike other home disasters (such as those brought about by tornadoes, hurricanes or floods), the majority of household fires are preventable—with a little thought and preparation.
+To help you prevent (or in worst case scenarios, recover from) fires, ServiceMaster of Cobb recommends these fire safety tips and resources for homeowners.

 Prevent Electrical Fires

 Kitchen Fire Prevention

 Fire Prevention for Children

 Young minds are curious and this curiosity can (and does) lead to household fires.

 How to Use a Fire Extinguisher